twimpa/tij/README.md

 #### 1.4.2.
 In the browser

-In your web browser, open the file `web_tests.html`, all the tests suites are automatically run  &mdash; with jasmine &mdash; .
+In your web browser &mdash; Firefox or Chrome &mdash; , open the file `web_tests.html`, all the tests suites are automatically run with jasmine.